Musical cryptogram: 20th century

+21st century

+English musician Jonathan Spybey uses Greek Bible characters when composing works under the artist name 'John Three Sixteen'.
+The first piece published was 'For God So Loved The World' based on the Greek text for John 3:16.
+Later work also uses Biblica's NIV Audio Bible alongside the Greek originated music.

 Others

 In 1947 Friedrich Smend suggested that Bach enciphered significant numbers through methods including repetitions of a motif, word, or phrase; the notes played on the continuo; the use of sequence; and the notes played by the accompaniment.
 However, Ruth Tatlow has presented evidence questioning the plausibility of Smend's claims.

 During the first quarter of the 20th century, American author and occultist Paul Foster Case established an esoteric musical cryptogram for the purposes of ceremonial magick.
 The system was a derivative of a cipher used by an affiliated magical order called the Hermetic Order of the Golden Dawn.
 Each note of the 12 tone system was assigned a set of correspondences including colors, planets, zodiacal signs, and Hebrew letters.
 The holy names of biblical characters were translated letter by letter into a linear sequence of musical notes, so that each letter could be sung by the congregation in unison.

 Ezra Sandzer-Bell has written and published two books on this subject, describing how Paul Foster Case's system of musical cryptography could be applied to songwriting.
 Any word can be translated phonetically into Hebrew and converted using Case's cryptogram to generate a series of notes.
 Sandzer-Bell's project involves the conversion of the common and Latin names of plants, trees, and mushrooms into melodies.
 Each song was composed by consuming the plant in tea or tincture form, then using the physical effects of the plant to determine what kind of rhythm, harmony, instruments, and dynamics to use.
 A lengthy demonstration and proof concept is publicly available on the author's website.

 Solfa Cipher, invented in 2013, uses a combination of scale degrees and rhythms to represent letters of the alphabet with the goal generating encrypted texts which sound like relatively normal singable melodies.
 As such, it has been used by musicians to create longer pieces with hidden messages.
 It has also been featured as a plot device in mysteries such as Gary McAvoy's Vivaldi Cipher. and purportedly the video game Fortnite.

+Randy Gurule, American inventor and writer, associated with contemporary uses of the French musical cipher, including a patented text-to-music encoding system, and a copyrighted work expressing the complete English alphabet through musical notation, implemented them in software and published musical and poetic works a JAVA-based implementation named ⨹SHER, and a published musical work.